Prompt cusps in hierarchical dark matter halos: Implications for annihilation boost: Conclusions

 \item Across host masses and redshifts, prompt cusps increase the normalization of $B(M_{\rm host},z)$ while largely preserving the qualitative mass and redshift trends of the baseline prediction (Fig.~\ref{fig:Bz}).
-The dominant theoretical uncertainty is captured by the cusp-occupation fraction $f_{\rm cusp}$ and the survival of cusps associated with stripped material, $f_{\rm surv,stripped}$. \end{itemize}
+Our predictions are based on the fiducial assumption that prompt cusps are present in all collapsed halos and remain relevant for annihilation.
+The robustness of this result against modelling uncertainties is assessed by varying the cusp-occupation fraction $f_{\rm cusp}$ and the stripped-cusp contribution parameter $f_{\rm surv,stripped}$, as illustrated in Fig.~\ref{fig:B}.